superlearnco/xam/README.md

 ---

-**Stop rebuilding the same foundation over and over.** RSK eliminates months of integration work by providing a complete, production-ready SaaS template with authentication, payments, AI chat, and real-time data working seamlessly out of the box.
+**XAM by Superlearn** - Build credible assessments faster.
+Design question banks, rubrics, and delivery embeds from a single, auditable workspace with AI assistance.

-Built with ❤️ using React Router v7, Convex, Clerk, Polar.sh, and OpenAI.
+Built with care by Superlearn using React Router v7, Convex, Clerk, Polar.sh, and OpenAI.